atlopes/xml/xml-serializer.md

 Note:

 ------------
-This method started as a rewriting of Marco Plaza's nfxmlread().
+This method started as a rewriting of Marco Plaza's [nfxmlread()](https://github.com/VFPX/nfXML "nfxmlread()").
 The main intention for the rewrite was to target for round-tripability (that is, to be able to functionally recreate an XML document from a serialized VFP object).
 Although during the process many other features were included, the basic architecture of the method still inherits from Marco's original concept.

 ------------